Please see below for our accreditation certification:

 As part of the ASI bulk analysis service we have in-house consultants whom can also offer you advice on what should be done with the analysed material, alternatively we can arrange for one of our consultants to visit you on site to discuss in detail the options available for managing the materials that have been analysed, taking into account location and a range of other risk issues.

-ASI Environmental are UKAS accredited to ISO 17025:2005 to provide Asbestos in bulk materials, including materials and products suspected of containing asbestos.
+ASI Environmental are UKAS accredited to provide Asbestos in bulk materials, including materials and products suspected of containing asbestos.
 This includes the sample as well as identification of the 6 asbestos types: Amosite; Chrysotile; Crocidolite; Fibrous Actinolite; Fibrous Anthophyllite and Fibrous Tremolite.

 Asbestos Surveys UK

 Prior to the year 2000 asbestos-containing materials were widely used for a range of construction purposes, leaving many buildings in Britain and Northern Ireland that still contain asbestos.

 If asbestos materials are in good condition and undisturbed, it poses no immediate threat, however if the condition has degraded or it is disturbed asbestos fibres can be released into the air, which if inhaled, can cause several serious lung diseases, including mesothelioma.
 The potential for the material to become a risk must be measured, and as such, managed.